zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 There are plenty of guides on now to do this, for example [DigitalOcean Guide](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)

 :::info DISCLAIMER
-This guide is meant only to help you to get Blockscout up and running on a single instance which is not ideal production setup.
+This guide is meant only to help you to get BlockScout up and running on a single instance which is not ideal production setup.
 For production, you'll probably want to introduce reverse proxy, load balancer, scalability options, etc. into the architecture.
 :::

-# Blockscout Deployment Procedure
+# BlockScout Deployment Procedure

 ## Part 1 - install dependencies
 Before we start we need to make sure we have all the binaries installed that the blockscout is dependent on.